Virgin vs Refined Coconut Oil: 5 Things You Need To Know

-There’s a lot of information available about how to use coconut oil in your day-to-day routine, but the number one question we hear is this: What’s the difference between Virgin and Refined Coconut Oil?
-Read on to discover all about virgin vs refined coconut oil 5 things you need to know.
+There’s a lot of information available about how to use coconut oil in your day-to-day routine, but the number one question we hear is this: What’s the difference between Virgin Coconut Oil and Refined Coconut Oil?
+Read on to discover all about the differences and similarities between the two.

 Click HERE to save this post for later.

 Does Virgin Coconut Oil Taste the Same as Refined Coconut Oil?

 One of the most immediate differences between Virgin and Refined Coconut Oil is the taste and aroma.
 While Virgin (unrefined) Coconut Oil boasts a delicious, tropical coconut scent and flavor, Refined Coconut Oil has a neutral scent and flavor.